laempy/pyoints/README.md

 algorithms, functions and filters have been implemented, to process geo-data with low programming efforts.

-Of course, you might think: "Why should I use Python for point cloud processing?
-Other languages are much more efficient."
+Of course, one might wonder whether Python is adequate to analyze point cloud data since other languages languages are much more efficient.
 This is obviously true, but in the experience of the author, Python is very useful to implement and test new algorithms very quickly.
 Algorithms for point cloud analysis and processing often rely on spatial neighborhood queries.
 Since ``Pyoints``